hydropython/Bati-Bank-Credit-Scoring-Model/README.md

 ---

 Scripts:
+---
 The primary analysis and modeling steps are provided as Python scripts:

-eda.py: Script for performing exploratory data analysis on the dataset. feature_engineering.py: Script to engineer and transform features for better model performance. rfmsprocesser.py: Script for RFM (Recency, Frequency, Monetary) analysis and customer segmentation. rfmswoeprocesser.py: Script for applying Weight of Evidence (WOE) transformation to RFM segments. model.py: Script for building and evaluating machine learning models.
+*eda.py: Script for performing exploratory data analysis on the dataset.

+*feature_engineering.py: Script to engineer and transform features for better model performance.

+*rfmsprocesser.py: Script for RFM (Recency, Frequency, Monetary) analysis and customer segmentation.

+*rfmswoeprocesser.py: Script for applying Weight of Evidence (WOE) transformation to RFM segments.

-Notebooks:
+*model.py: Script for building and evaluating machine learning models.

+Notebooks
+---

 The notebook folder contains Jupyter notebooks that complement the scripts by providing:

-Detailed step-by-step explanations.
-Visualizations of the results.
-Interactive code examples.
-Notebooks in this folder include:

-eda.ipynb: A more detailed, interactive version of the EDA process. feature_engineering.ipynb: Demonstrates feature engineering techniques interactively. rfmsprocesser.ipynb: Explores the RFM segmentation results in an interactive format. rfmswoeprocesser.ipynb: Shows the process of WOE encoding and Information Value calculations. model.ipynb: Walkthrough of the model development process, including model evaluation and hyperparameter tuning.
+*eda.ipynb: A more detailed, interactive version of the EDA process.

+*feature_engineering.ipynb: Demonstrates feature engineering techniques interactively.

+*rfmsprocesser.ipynb: Explores the RFM segmentation results in an interactive format.

+*rfmswoeprocesser.ipynb: Shows the process of WOE encoding and Information Value calculations.

+*model.ipynb: Walkthrough of the model development process, including model evaluation and hyperparameter tuning.

 How to Use